isomerpages/bca-strata/news-and-judgments/news/_posts/2024-05-21-post-Appointment of New Board Member | 1 June 2024.md

 variant: tiptap
 ---
 <p>The Minister of National Development has appointed Mr Bala Reddy, as a
-Board of the Strata Titles Boards with effect from 1 June 2024.</p>
+Board member of the Strata Titles Boards with effect from 1 June 2024.</p>